axinterop/backgammon-cli/README.md

 - It is **forbidden** to use global variables, except for variables of simple types (e.g. int, float, etc., without pointers) preceded by the const specifier.
 - The use of the C++ (STL) template library is **prohibited**.
 - The length limit (number of characters) of any function used (including main()) is 555 bytes.
 Comments and whitespaces are ignored.

-# Credits
-The author of the requirements is Michał M***.
-The full name is withheld for confidentiality reasons.